SheruShafiq/Bit-Exam-Main/docs/testsDocs/TestPlanCP2077-63.md

 - Browser: Chrome version 95
 - Operating System: Windows 10
 - Screen resolution: 1920 x 1080
+- React version: 17.0.2
+- Cypress version: 8.3.0
+- Dependencies: emailjs-com version 3.2.0
 ### **Test Approach:**
-- Use Cypress e2e testing framework to simulate user actions and verify expected behaviors.
+- The E2E test will use the Cypress testing framework to automate user actions and assertions.
+- The test will be run on a local development environment.

 ### **Test Cases:**
 - Verify that the landing page contains a loading screen animation upon loading.
 - Verify that the user cannot interact with the website while the animation is playing.